olusegun87/waala-Learn-Coding-the-Easy-Way/python_for_kids_and_beginners/LEARN_LIBRARY.md

 # Python Lesson Library Overview

 Mirror of the [waala.dev Lesson Library](https://www.waala.dev/learn/library).
 It gives mentors, parents, and contributors a human-readable tour of every daily drop inside the **Python Basics** program (84 total).
 Each entry pairs the day number, title, and quick intent so you can find the right lesson fast or draft GitHub practice files to match.
+When we add `/curriculum/python-for-kids/week-XX` folders, these summaries will map 1:1 with the practice files inside each week.

 ---